myConsciousness/myConsciousness/README.md

 > Shinya Kato 🤯 @shinyakato.dev 2023-09-26T08:17:45.180Z
 >
 > At least for now.
 But deck.blue uses the official API to create hashtags, so hashtags created with deck.blue can be used in official app as well if official implement it :)

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-09-26T07:38:27.188Z
->
-> deck.blue uses the official API, so it can be used in the same way as deck.blue once it's implemented in official app :)

----
 <!-- MY-BSKY_TIMELINE:END -->